3 innovative ways you can use data in marketing and advertising

-Although the tendency to think of data as little more than numbers is tempting, there are in fact a number of innovative ways you can use data creatively in marketing.
+The tendency to think of data as little more than numbers is tempting.
+There are, in fact, a number of innovative ways you can use data creatively in advertising.

-Rather than simply monitoring progress and using it behind the scenes to inform strategy going forwards, using data to actively engage with audiences and as a focal point of attention can transform it from a tool into a showpiece.
+It can do more than simply monitor progress and be used to inform strategy going forwards.
+Using data to actively engage with audiences and as a focal point of attention can transform it from a tool into a showpiece.
 This week we have three innovative uses of data to get your outside the box ideas flowing.

-While data is often ugly and difficult to consume, when data is presented creatively it doesn’t have to be kept in the background.
+Data can be ugly and difficult to consume.
+But, when data is presented creatively it doesn’t have to be kept in the background.

 This is exactly the takeaway that marketers should learn from Spotify’s latest marketing campaign.
-You may have noticed their adverts adorned across billboards from New York to London to Paris, as they combined data with Out Of Home (OOH) advertising to give a humorous, topical and regionally-focused twist to their insights.
+You may have noticed their adverts adorned across billboards from New York to London to Paris.
+They combined data with Out Of Home (OOH) advertising to give a humorous, topical and regionally-focused twist to their insights.

-Some of the best have included witty lines such as “Dear Person who played “Sorry” 42 times on Valentines’ Day, what did you do?” and in the UK one board proclaimed “Dear 3,749 people who streamed “It’s the End Of The World As We Know It” the day of the Brexit vote, hang in there”.
+Some of the best have included witty lines such as “Dear Person who played “Sorry” 42 times on Valentines’ Day, what did you do?”
+In the UK, one board proclaimed “Dear 3,749 people who streamed “It’s the End Of The World As We Know It” the day of the Brexit vote, hang in there”.

-Using the tag line “Thanks 2016.
-It’s been weird”, Spotify has cleverly tapped into the sense of this a turbulent year coming to an end, a trend which has played out on social media through memes in recent weeks.
+Spotify are using the tag line “Thanks 2016.
+It’s been weird.”
+The brand has cleverly tapped into the sense of this a turbulent year coming to an end.
+This is a trend which has played out on social media through memes in recent weeks.

 For AdWeek, the strategy ‘is a clever, engaging way to use data to humanise technology.
 And it works particularly well for music, since people do have such a passionate emotional connection to it—which does lead to some quirky data points indeed.’